-Karnig Kazandjian is the Networking Department Head and program instructor at Herzing College Montreal
+Photo: Karnig Kazandjian, networking department head and program instructor at Herzing College Montreal

 If you're considering this path, you're probably wondering what kind of training you need to get started.
-Or, what type of job you can get, straight out of college.
-Do you need Cisco CCNA or other certifications to land your first position?
-Exactly which skills are most in demand?
+Or what jobs you can qualify for straight out of college.

 There's no one better to answer these questions than Karnig Kazandjian.
-Karnig is the Networking department head at Herzing College Montreal.
-He teaches the Microcomputer and Networking Systems Technology program, and has been an instructor at the college for 32 years!
+Karnig is the computer networking department head at Herzing College Montreal.
+He teaches the Microcomputer and Networking Systems Technology program, and has been an instructor at the college for over 30 years!

 Q: Karnig, can you tell us about your education and professional experience in computer networking?